Pontcanna Fields & Llandaff Fields

-Llandaff Fields is a large parkland spanning parts of central and northern Cardiff, Wales.

-The park is owned by Cardiff Council and managed by its Parks department.
-The parkland is highly visible and accessed from local communities.
+Pontcanna Fields & Llandaff Fields are two urban green spaces that adjoin each other in Cardiff, Wales, covering 157 acre and 70 acre respectively.
+They are situated on the western banks of the River Taff and to the east of Llandaff and northeast of Pontcanna.
+Both parks are owned by Cardiff Council and managed by its Parks department.
+The parks are mostly on flat ground as they form part of the floodplain of the River Taff, although the ground does rise on the western edge of Llandaff Fields.
+To the south of Pontcanna Fields lies Sophia Gardens and the Sophia Gardens cricket ground.
 The parkland is lined with avenues of trees and large grassed areas.
 The park is also used for sporting events.

 History

 Llandaff Fields were purchased for Cardiff Council from the mill-owning Thompson Family in 1898.
 The park is located on a historically important route between the city centre and Llandaff.

 In 1860, an extension of the park northwards for athletic purposes was announced, and took place in 1879, merging with Pontcanna Fields.
 Development of the park took place between 1899 and 1901.
 Three cricket pitches, a hockey pitch and a tennis court were added.
 Plans were submitted for a swimming pool, which closed early 1990s.
 Features such as a fountain pool, rockery and fern dell were mentioned in the 70 acre area in a gardening magazine in 1923, but have since gone.
 40 acre of the fields were used for allotments during the war.

 The 2008 National Eisteddfod was held on Llandaff Fields, the consequence of which was still a problem in April 2010 after a part of the fields remained waterlogged.
 Cardiff Council has since announced £400,000 redevelopment plans for the pitches with under-soil drains.

 In July 2010 Cardiff Council rejected an application for a car park outside the University of Wales Institute, Cardiff, citing that it would harm the character and appearance of the Llandaff Conservation Area, result in the loss of open space in the city, and worsen traffic congestion on Western Avenue.